Winston-Services/Winston-P2P-Network/README.md

 Winston Peer to Peer Network is a Websocket driven peer to peer network that utilizes client plugins to create an interactive environment.

-## Core PlugIns

-### Core PlugIn Features

-Slash Command Interpreter.

-- /test Send a network test.
-- /send Send a message on the network.
-  Standard Input Interpreter
-- test Run a local Interpreter test.

-## Client PlugIns

-Client plugin's allow users to build and use modules to build upon the core of the network.

 ## General Setup Instructions

 The Winston P2P Client application is used to create a client or server connection to the network.
 Users have the option of running a server node, or client.
 Server nodes host modules that users can interact with while clients utilize plugins that interaction with the nodes.